 Tip 3: Use less plastic

-Tip 4: Reduce your energy consumption
+Tip 4: Reduce energy consumption

 Tip 5: Eat less meat